TamerHamdan/portfolio-v1/README.md

 A minimalistic portfolio website built with pure HTML and CSS.
 This is my first website ever published on the web, the beginning of my web development journey.

 ### Why / Approach
 Instead of jumping straight into frameworks, I chose to start with the basics.
 Building this portfolio with pure HTML and CSS helped me learn solid fundamentals of web development.
-It's a simple approach that gives me a strong foundation for learning more advanced technologies later.
-Now I'm excited to dive into JavaScript and maybe some Tailwind CSS—and I truly appreciate why tools like these exist.
+Now I'm excited to dive into JavaScript and maybe some Tailwind and now I appreciate more why tools like these exist.

 ---